scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

 Data descriptors also expose a ``chunks`` method, which also iterates over the outermost dimension but instead of yielding single rows of Python objects instead yields larger chunks of compactly stored data.
-These chunks emerge as DyND arrays which are more efficient for bulk processing and data transfer.
+These chunks emerge as DyND arrays that are more efficient for bulk processing and data transfer.
 DyND arrays support the ``__array__`` interface and so can be easily converted to NumPy arrays.